Coronal mass ejection: Morphology

 In the solar wind, CMEs manifest as magnetic clouds.
 They have been defined as regions of enhanced magnetic field strength, smooth rotation of the magnetic field vector, and low proton temperature.
 The association between CMEs and magnetic clouds was made by Burlaga et al. in 1982 when a magnetic cloud was observed by Helios-1 two days after being observed by the Solar Maximum Mission (SMM).
 However, because observations near Earth are usually done by a single spacecraft, many CMEs are not seen as being associated with magnetic clouds.
 The typical structure observed for a fast CME by a satellite such as the Advanced Composition Explorer (ACE) is a fast-mode shock wave followed by a dense (and hot) sheath of plasma (the downstream region of the shock) and a magnetic cloud.
+CMEs may contain mirror-mode structures which are dominated by magnetic holes.

+Observations of a CME that impacted Earth on April 23, 2024 indicated that the sheath turbulence can noticeably evolve Lagrange Point to Earth.
+Since magnetic field fluctuations in the sheath are larger than that of the ambient solar wind, it is thought that these can used as a predictor of solar activity.

 Other signatures of magnetic clouds are now used in addition to the one described above: among other, bidirectional superthermal electrons, unusual charge state or abundance of iron, helium, carbon, and/or oxygen.

 The typical time for a magnetic cloud to move past a satellite at the Lagrange Point (L1 point) is 1 day corresponding to a radius of 0.15 AU with a typical speed of 450 km/s and magnetic field strength of 20 nT.